Programmes

 It is also a chance to improve softer skills including your listening, speaking, teamwork, and leadership skills, all of which will be useful in your future career.

-Evolve – Robotics & Artificial Intelligence
+Evolve – Robotics and Artificial Intelligence

 Location: West Cumbria